Design of the ALPS II Optical System

 \subsection{Detection Systems}

 ALPS\,II will have the benefit of using two independent detection systems, each with very different systematic uncertainties, to measure the reconverted photons.
-While two different detector types are not explicitly needed, this approach will help increase confidence in signals that are observed with the same strength in both detectors, while also above the measured backgrounds, are indeed the result of photon-axion conversion-reconversion process.
+While two different detector types are not explicitly needed, this approach will help increase confidence that signals observed with the same strength in both detectors, while also above the measured backgrounds, are indeed the result of photon-axion conversion-reconversion process.
 The detectors themselves require different optical systems in order to be operated and therefore cannot be used in parallel.
 Working at a wavelength of 1064 nm implies that free-space, off-the-shelf, silicon photodetectors have plenty of sensitivity to be used as detectors in the control system and also for the ALPS II heterodyne readout.
 Only the single-photon counting approach requires more sensitive detectors, which are under development.

 The first detection scheme to be implemented will be the HET, described in an accompanying paper in this journal \cite{HET}.
 The HET measures the interference beatnote between a laser, referred to as the local oscillator (LO), and the regenerated photon field on a photodetector.
 Demodulating the electronic signal from this photodetector at the known difference frequency will create a signal proportional to the regenerated field strength that can be integrated over the measurement time $\tau$.
 The regenerated photon signal will thus accumulate proportional to $\tau$ while the background signal from laser shot noise will sum incoherently and thus be proportional to $\sqrt{\tau}$ \cite{Bush}.